Vini2/Vini2/src/data/pages/home.md

 <section class="content-block prose">
 <h2>Current Work</h2>
 <p>I am a Postdoctoral Research Fellow at the <a href="https://fame.flinders.edu.au/" target="_blank" rel="noreferrer">Flinders Accelerator for Microbiome Exploration</a>.
 My work focuses on algorithms and computational models to recover genomes from metagenomes.</p>
-<p>Along the way, I have also explored web development, web analytics, image processing, machine/deep learning and other areas of computer science to come up with solutions to solve biological problems.</p>
+<p>Along the way, I have also explored computational geometry, algorithm optimisation, distributed systems, image processing, computer vision, machine/deep learning, web development, web analytics and other areas of computer science and software engineering to come up with solutions to solve biological problems.</p>
 </section>

 <section class="content-block prose">